Platform

 2. Open your agent in the Agents page

-3. Scroll to Linked Documents and select the docs to attach
+3. Scroll to Knowledge Base and check the docs to link

 4. Save.
 The agent will now use RAG to retrieve relevant info during calls.